Rohit is the best ODI player around right now, says skipper Kohli

 Asked about his personal milestone of four centuries in a single World Cup, Rohit said: "Oh I thought I just got a 100 today.
 My mantra is whatever has happened in the past is in the past.
 Those in form have to bat long and get the team to a big score.
 I need to focus on the next game now."

-Losing skipper Mashrafe Mortaza lauded his team's effort but rued the drop catch of Rohit, which eventually turned out to be the difference.
+Losing skipper Mashrafe Mortaza lauded his team's effort but rued the dropped catch of Rohit, which eventually turned out to be the difference.

 "This was a good effort, but we had to win this match.
 We could have had a bit more luck, but Shakib Al Hasan has been in superb form, and Mushfiq has batted beautifully.
 Rohit's catch was obviously disappointing, but those things happen in the field," he said.